the 6 ways horses learn

 Positive Reinforcement for Horse Learning

-In the Blue Rehabilitation Approach, trainers use positive reinforcement to encourage desired behaviors in horses.
+In the Blue Cross Rehabilitation Approach, trainers use positive reinforcement to encourage desired behaviors in horses.

 This means rewarding the horse with treats or praise when they exhibit the desired behavior.